-Allopolyploids have been found to exhibit parental expression level dominance (ELD), a phenomenon in which some genes that are differentially expressed between the parental lines exhibit expression levels in F_1 that are statistically similar to that in one of the parents (Rapp, 2009; Yoo et al., 2013).
-To dissect the expression pattern of the expressed genes (in Figure 2), we classified genes into 12 male-hybrid-female (M-H-F) expression patterns (Figure 6a) as described in Yoo et al. (2013).
+Allopolyploids have been found to exhibit parental expression level dominance (ELD), a phenomenon in which some genes that are differentially expressed between the parental lines exhibit expression levels in F_1 that are statistically similar to that of one of the parents (Rapp, 2009; Yoo, 2013).
+To dissect the expression pattern of the expressed genes (2) at Figure 2), we classified genes into 12 male-hybrid-female (M-H-F) expression patterns (Figure 6A) as described in Yoo et al. (2013).
 We further designated genes with expression levels in F_1 that are statistically similar to those in the male and female parent as ELD-M and ELD-F genes, respectively.
 A large number of ELD genes were identified in the three different developmental stages.
-This is in contrast to the limited number of genes found in these samples that exhibit additivity and transgressive regulation.
+This is in contrast to the limited number of genes found in these samples exhibiting additivity and transgressive regulation.
 This finding indicates that ELD plays an important role in allopolyploid hybrids.
-Among the genes exhibiting ELD some were expressed as highly as in the parent showing
+Among the genes exhibiting ELD some were expressed as highly as in the parent showing the highest expression level (high-parental ELDs; types III and V in Figure 6A) while others were expressed as lowly as that of the parent showing the lowest expression level (low-parental ELDs; types IV and VI in Figure 6A).
+In the three stages, more than 87% (1593/1826), 89% (1068/1191), and 73% (1443/1964) of ELD genes were high-parental ELD ones in SAM1, SAM2 and YFB, respectively (Figure 6B).
+The number of high-parental ELD genes was significantly higher than that of the low-parental ELD genes in F1 ($p \le 0.01$, pairwise t-test).
+Interestingly, a significant number of the hybrid-MPV DEGs overlapped with high-parental ELD genes in each developmental stage (of the total DEGs, 30.5% in SAM1, 21.1% in SAM2 and 9.6% in YFB).
+We also found